56pinetree/wayland-crosshair-more-cmd-arguments/README.md

 pkill crosshair
 ```

+System tray icon:
+The icon must be named "crosshair-icon.png" and placed alongside the binary for it to show.

-Or right click the entry on the system tray and quit.
+Or click the entry on the system tray and quit.

 ## Why not a Python/Electron/etc. script?